Acute cholecystitis refers to inflammation of the gallbladder most commonly occurring due to impacted gallstones.

 Initial management should follow an ABC approach in those who are acutely unwell.
 The sepsis 6 protocol should be implemented when indicated.
 Key components of management include:

-In patients with simple cholecystitis definitive management is with laparoscopic cholecystectomy.
+In patients with simple cholecystitis, the definitive management is with laparoscopic cholecystectomy.
 There are two main options:

-Prior to cholecystectomy it is key that CBD stones are excluded.
-All patients will have had an USS and set of LFTs as a minimum.
+Prior to cholecystectomy, it is key that CBD stones are excluded.
+All patients will have had a USS and set of LFTs as a minimum.
 If there is suspicion of CBD stones (e.g. dilated CBD or CBD stone on USS, raised bilirubin on LFTs) then there are two main options:

-In patients with significant co-morbidities, a cholecystectomy may represent unacceptable risk and as such more conservative measures trialled.
+In patients with significant co-morbidities, a cholecystectomy may represent unacceptable risk and as such more conservative measures trialed.

 Have comments about these notes?
 Leave us feedback